 The purpose of the capstone in the Department of Mathematics and Computer Science is for students to undertake an independent project that applies and synthesizes what they have learned in their major(s).

 In one of their final two semesters at Drake, seniors are expected to complete a capstone project for each department major.
-One outcome will be a written project that can take several forms, for example a research paper, a software package, or lesson plans.
-A second outcome is a presentation of their work to the students and faculty of the department, usually during the last two weeks of the semester.
+Two outcomes of the project include a written paper as well as a poster that the student will present to students and faculty of the department during a poster presentation session, usually during the last two weeks of the semester.

 The selection of a faculty sponsor is a crucial part of the capstone project.
 Not only can their advice be very helpful, but early, careful planning with the sponsor will ensure a successful capstone project.
 For students doing more than one capstone, joint projects are possible, subject to sponsor approval.
 The understanding is that the work put into a joint capstone should be commensurate with the number of majors (for example, the work put into a capstone counting for two majors should be roughly twice as much as for a single capstone).
 Capstones are graded pass-fail.

-Each year the department schedules a capstone course which seniors are strongly encouraged, but not required, to take.
-The faculty member assigned to teach this course also serves as the capstone coordinator for the entire academic year.
+Each semester, the department schedules capstone courses which are required for each major.
+The faculty member assigned to teach this course also serves as the capstone coordinator.

 Each capstone student may choose to write three lesson plans for a content area or areas designated by the Common Core State Standards (CCSS) for grades 9 through 12.
 Lesson plans for grade 6 through 8 are admissible for those students pursuing a middle grades endorsement.